After the Storm

 Residential Curbside Collection

-- Regular curbside collection is back on schedule.
-This includes collection of garbage, recycling and bags/bundles/containers of small yard waste materials (10 bag/50 lb. weight limit each).
+- Regular curbside collection includes collection of garbage, recycling and bags/bundles/containers of small yard waste materials (10 bag/50 lb. weight limit each).

 - Please DO not place garbage or yard waste in recycle carts.

 - Volumes will be heavy.
 Please be patient.